prime31/bevy_prime31/crates/valve_maps/README.md

 # valve_maps

-A parser for the `.map` file format used by Quake 1 & 2 as well as Half-Life 1, implemented using the [nom](https://www.crates.io/crates/nom) parsing framework.
-It can easily be integrated with other `nom` parsers.
+A parser for the Valve `.map` file format used by Quake/Doom.

-### Setup
+### TrenchBroom Game Setup
 TrenchBroom:
 - set the grid size to 16
-- add the files in the trenchbroom folder to a new game folder in TrenchBroom
+- add the files in the `trenchbroom` folder from this repo to a new game folder in TrenchBroom:
-    - open settings
+    - open TrenchBroom settings
-    - click the folder icon button on the bottom of the screen
+    - click the folder icon button on the bottom of Games list
     - create a folder called Bevy and copy the files

 ### Maps